 after the Rotary year ends (June 30th) the Treasurer will provide the financial year end results for Club activities to our CPA firm, currently Brantley Janson, to have them prepare our federal tax returns.

-All check payments made from Club or Foundation accounts >$500 to will be signed by two authorized signers.
+All check payments made from Club or Foundation accounts >$500 will be signed by two authorized signers.

 perform such other duties as pertain to the office of treasurer.